dragonflyDevon-poyo1810 (2)

 • Spend time with your new cat.
 In the beginning, visit frequently for short periods.
 Visiting can mean interacting directly with the new cat through play or petting, quietly reading a book, or chatting on the telephone in the same space as your new companion.
 Remember that a nervous cat may growl, hiss, twitch its tail, or pull its ears back.
 The best response is to speak softly and give the cat some time alone.

 • Transition beyond the safe room.
-When you and your new cat have established a trusting relationship, the cat is ready to begin exploring the house.
+Once you and your new cat have established a trusting relationship, the cat is ready to begin exploring the house.
 Be sure to start this process when you are home to supervise.
-Close most of the doors so the cat begins its orientation in stages.
+Close most of the doors so the cat can orient itself in stages.
 Too many new spaces at once can be stressful and frightening.

 • Ready to explore the roost.
-Remember, integration into the rest of the house depends on the personality of your new cat (as well as your existing pets).
-Sometimes, the integration process can begin in two to four days; however, sometimes, it is best to wait a few days.
+Remember, integration into the rest of the house depends on your new cat's personality (as well as your existing pets).
+Sometimes, the integration process can begin in two to four days; however, it is sometimes best to wait a few days.